You will find Lorella Springs Station 29 kilometres north of the Savannah Way, between Borroloola and Roper Bar in the Northern Territory.

 For the latest prices please visit the following:

 All our accommodation (cabins and bedrooms) are strictly NO SMOKING.
-We also ask that no pets go on the bedding.
+Pets are not allowed in our accommodation.

 Check-in is from 12 pm and check out at 10:00 am.
 Any late check-out must be confirmed with our office staff first, as your room may already be booked again for that day.

 Booking is essential and full pre-payment is required at time of booking, for all stays in our cabins, safari tents or bedrooms.
-To make a reservation, please email your booking request to firstname.lastname@example.org, or give us a call in advance on 08 8975 9917.
+To make a reservation, please email your booking request to email@example.com.

 For the latest prices please visit the following: